mermaidzhang/Job-Change-of-Data-Scientists/README.md

 SciKitLearn is the ML library we'll be using to create a classifier.
 We will be using the Logistic regression model.
 This decision was based on the type of data that we are working.

 ## Dashboard
 We will be using HTML, CSS and Java Script to display our findings on a webpage.
-Plot libraries will be used for displaying graphs.
+Plot libraries will be used for displaying graphs.<br>
+We will use Bootstrap develop libraries for the presentation skin and Flask libraries for the backend python interaction.

 # Project Management
 ## Team roles - 1st segment